-The POWER case study demonstrates two primary uses: extrapolating a cohort AUC to a broader, clinically relevant population and fairly comparing AUCs across trials by benchmarking to a common target.
-These analyses show how the framework operates when only summary statistics are available as well as when patient-level real-world data can be used, and how augmentation improves efficiency while maintaining validity under covariate shift.
-In future work, we plan to extend our current method and framework beyond covariate-based sampling to encompass case-control sampling and other more complex sampling schemes.
-In particular, for case-control designs, one could model the sampling indicator $S$ as a function of the outcome $D$ (an $S\sim D$ model); since $D$ itself depends on $X$, this specification would implicitly capture covariate shift while aligning with retrospective sampling structures.
-More broadly, we are interested in generalizing our benchmarking and transportability framework to accommodate a wider class of outcome- and covariate-dependent sampling mechanisms that arise in practice.
+The POWER case study illustrates two main applications: generalizing a study-specific AUC to a broader clinical population and comparing AUCs across trials by benchmarking them to a common target.
+These analyses show how the framework works with either summary-level or patient-level information, and how to address covariate shift.
+In future work, we plan to extend this framework beyond covariate-based sampling to case–control and other outcome-dependent designs.
+For instance, modeling the sampling indicator as a function of the outcome ($S \sim D$) naturally captures covariate shift in retrospective settings.
+More broadly, we aim to generalize the benchmarking and transportability framework to a wider range of sampling mechanisms encountered in practice.

-Looking ahead, scalable penalized or sieve-based calibration may ease computation in high-dimensional settings; extending the framework from single biomarkers to composite signatures is a natural next step; and integrating modern machine-learning outcome models may further enhance robustness and efficiency.
-Although our focus is on benchmarking and generalizing AUC, the same underlying principles naturally extend to the transportability of clinically meaningful biomarker cut-offs, which depend on absolute risk levels rather than ranking.
-Because covariate shift can reshape the biomarker distribution, a locked numerical cut-off may correspond to a different risk level in a new population and thus fail validation even when the AUC appears stable.
-Therefore, the exploration of recalibrating decision thresholds across populations is an especially compelling direction for future work.
-Finally, because the AUC equals the Mann-Whitney functional (a U-statistic), the calibration and augmentation ideas developed here also suggest a path toward covariate-adjusted inference for treatment effects within a unified estimand-first paradigm.
+Looking ahead, scalable penalized or sieve-based calibration may facilitate computation in high-dimensional settings, and extending the framework from single biomarkers to multivariable signatures is a natural next step.
+Incorporating modern machine-learning outcome models may also improve robustness and efficiency.
+Although our focus is on AUC, the same principles apply to transporting clinically meaningful cut-offs, which depend on absolute risk rather than ranking.
+Because covariate shift alters biomarker distributions, fixed thresholds may not transport even when the AUC remains stable, making threshold recalibration across populations an important direction.
+Finally, since the AUC corresponds to the Mann–Whitney functional, our calibration ideas suggest a broader path toward covariate-adjusted U-statistic-based treatment effect inference within an estimand-first paradigm.